canonical/lxd/doc/instances.md

 scheduler priority score when a number of instances sharing a set of CPUs have the same percentage of CPU assigned to them.

+### VM CPU topology
+LXD virtual machines default to having just one vCPU allocated which shows up as matching the host CPU vendor and type but has a single core and no threads.

+When `limits.cpu` is set to a single integer, this will cause multiple vCPUs to be allocated and exposed to the guest as full cores.
+Those vCPUs will not be pinned to specific physical cores on the host.

+When `limits.cpu` is set to a range or comma separate list of CPU IDs (as provided by `lxc info --resources`), then the vCPUs will be pinned to those physical cores.
+In this scenario, LXD will check whether the CPU configuration lines up with a realistic hardware topology and if it does, it will replicate that topology in the guest.

+This means that if the pinning configuration includes 8 threads, with each pair of thread coming from the same core and an even number of cores spread across two CPUs, LXD will have the guest show two CPUs, each with two cores and each core with two threads.
+The NUMA layout is similarly replicated and in this scenario, the guest would most likely end up with two NUMA nodes, one for each CPU socket.

+In such an environment with multiple NUMA nodes, the memory will similarly be divided across NUMA nodes and be pinned accordingly on the host and then exposed to the guest.

+All this allows for very high performance operations in the guest as the guest scheduler can properly reason about sockets, cores and threads as well as consider NUMA topology when sharing memory or moving processes across NUMA nodes.

 # Devices configuration
 LXD will always provide the instance with the basic devices which are required for a standard POSIX system to work.
 These aren't visible in instance or